 He was England's joint leading ball-carrier, along with Billy Twelvetrees, with 12 against Ireland at Twickenham the same month and gained 67 metres in all.
 Six of his first seven caps were consecutive, up to and including the first Test against the All Blacks at Eden Park in June 2014.

 His excellence dates back to the 2009 EDF Energy Intermediate Cup final when he contributed three tries to Hartpury College’s 41-31 win over Clifton at Twickenham.
 It was a harbinger of greater things for him as his 62 tries in 138 senior appearances for Gloucester illustrate.
+He made a spectacular start to his Leicester Tigers career this season with ten tries in nine matches.

 Swindon-born Jonny became a regular member of Gloucester’s A League side in 2009-10, having made an initial breakthrough in pre-season with a memorable try in his second friendly match for Gloucester against Connacht.
 He made his competitive debut in the Heineken Cup in the Newport Gwent Dragons game two months later.